Dunkin’ Old Fashioned Donut

 Ingredients

-Enriched Wheat Flour, Water, Palm Oil, Sugar, Cake Donut Mix, and Soybean Oil.
+Enriched Wheat Flour (wheat flour, niacin, reduced iron, thiamin mononitrate, riboflavin, folic acid), Water, Palm Oil, Sugar, Cake Donut Mix, Soybean Oil

 • Enriched Wheat Flour includes flour, malted barley flour, niacin, reduced iron, thiamin mononitrate, riboflavin, and folic acid.

-• Cake Donut Mix is made with Enriched Wheat Flour, Nonfat Dry Milk, Egg Yolk, Leavening, Sugar, Soy Flour, Soybean Oil, Wheat Starch, Salt, Sodium Stearoyl Lactylate, Enzyme, Konjac Flour, Carrageenan, Locust Bean Gum, Cellulose Gum, Wheat Germ, Natural and Artificial Flavor, Soy Lecithin, and Beta Carotene (for color)
+• Cake Donut Mix is made with Enriched Wheat Flour, Nonfat Dry Milk, Egg Yolk, Leavening (sodium acid pyrophosphate, baking soda, sodium aluminum phosphate), Sugar, Soy Flour, Soybean Oil, Wheat Starch, Salt, Sodium Stearoyl Lactylate, Enzyme, Konjac Flour, Carrageenan, Locust Bean Gum, Cellulose Gum, Wheat Germ, Natural and Artificial Flavor, Soy Lecithin, and Beta Carotene (for color)

 Sodium Stearoyl Lactylate (SSL) is created from the sodium salt of lactic acid and stearic acid.